Government scrutiny changes the risk profile

-Practical step.
 Map where data leaves your estate and which Microsoft services carry it.
 Include device telemetry, Office cloud sync, Azure AD sign-in logs and Teams metadata.
-Use that map to answer three questions: who can access the data, where it is stored, and how long it is kept.
+Then answer three questions for each flow: who can access it, where it is stored, and how long it is kept.

-Action to take.
-Log configuration baselines and compare them weekly.
+Keep a baseline for the settings that matter and compare it regularly.
 Export policy settings from Azure AD, Intune and Windows Group Policy.
-Keep a one-page inventory that lists services and the type of telemetry each emits.
+Keep a one-page inventory that lists the services you use and the type of telemetry each one emits.

 - Classify data flows.
 Mark data as personal, operational, regulated, or contract-specific.